2017 1

 Margaux

-Dauzac, Durfort Vivens, Kirwan and Rauzan Gassies – aromatic, seductive nose of blueberries, fine complexity, well-integrated fruit, silky tannin, fruity finish.
+Dauzac, Durfort Vivens, Kirwan, and Rauzan Gassies – aromatic, seductive nose of blueberries, fine complexity, well-integrated fruit, silky tannin, fruity finish.
 All four rated 92-93p.
-Marquis de Terme - – very interesting one, elegant with very good fruit, silky tannin, nice acidity and fruity finish.
+Marquis de Terme - – exciting, elegant with delicious fruit, silky tannin, nice acidity, and fruity finish.
 92-93p.

-Prieure Lichine and Siran - elegant, a bit chunky, good acidity, fruity aftertaste.
+Prieure Lichine and Siran - elegant, chunky, good acidity, fruity aftertaste.
 91p.
 Angludet – fruity, elegant, velvety fruit and tannin.
 Attractive.
 90p.

 St.Julien

-Beychevelle – full of fruit and adequate amount of tannin, well-balanced, complex, long finish.
+Beychevelle – full of fruit and adequate tannin, well-balanced, complex, long finish.
 95+p.
-Leoville Barton – powerful, lot of fruit, excellent acidity, persistent finish.
+Leoville Barton was powerful, with a lot of fruit, excellent acidity, and a persistent finish.
 94-95p.

 Saint Pierre – loads of fruit and oak, potent and strong, long aftertaste.
 93-94p.
 Talbot – well-packed with perfectly ripe fruit and tannin, well-structured and complex, long finish.
 93+p.
 Langoa Barton – similar to Talbot.
 93p.